A new dynamic slip approach for wall-modeled Large Eddy Simulations in a Consistent Discontinuous Galerkin Framework: Numerical experiments.

 \subsection{Application to separated flows}

 We next apply the new dynamic slip-wall model to periodic hill flows at different Reynolds numbers.
 The flow configuration consists of a channel flow with constrictions and forms a generic case of an internal flow separating from a curved surface.
-Periodic boundary conditions applied in the stream-wise ($x$) and span-wise ($y$) directions.
+Periodic boundary conditions are applied in the stream-wise ($x$) and span-wise ($y$) directions.
 The flow separates at the hill crest resulting in a large recirculation bubble, and it reattaches further downstream.
-A Reynolds number based on the bulk velocity at the crest $Re_b = \rho u_b h/\mu$ determines the flow conditions for this case with $u_b$ being the bulk velocity and $h$ the hill height.
+A Reynolds number based on the bulk velocity at the crest $Re_b = \overline{\rho} U_b h/\mu$ determines the flow conditions for this case with $U_b$ being the bulk velocity and $h$ the hill height.
 The constant mass flow rate is ensured by adding a source term in the $x$-momentum equation.
 This forcing term is dynamically adjusted to provide the correct mass flow rate at the hill crest, and therefore the correct bulk Reynolds number.
+The mass flux is constant to five digits of accuracy for the present computations after an initial transient.

 The periodic hill case has been extensively studied over the past 15 years, both experimentally and numerically. \cite{rapp2011flow} performed experiments in a water channel at $Re_b$ ranging from $5600$ to $37000$.
-Several DNS and LES \cite{breuer2009flow,diosady2014dns,krank2018direct,gloerfelt2015investigation,balakumar2014dns} studies have also been conducted.
-Many studies have also been performed to test the performance of wall-modelled LES \cite{balakumar2014dns,carton2017assessment}.
-The availability of high-quality data from experiments, DNS, and LES makes this a good benchmark test case to evaluate the performance of the slip-wall model in the presence of separation and reattachment processes.
+Several DNS and LES \citep{breuer2009flow,diosady2014dns,balakumar2014dns,gloerfelt2015investigation,krank2018direct} studies have also been conducted.
+Many studies have also been performed to test the performance of WMLES \citep{balakumar2014dns,carton2017assessment}.
+The availability of high-quality data from experiments, DNS, and LES makes this a good benchmark test case to evaluate the performance of the slip-wall model in the presence of separation and reattachment processes. \cite{de2018validation} place two-dimensional periodic hill cases at Level 4 complexity in their list of benchmark test cases, which grow in complexity from Level 1 to Level 5.
+This test case is well-documented and well-posed with consistent DNS/LES predictions between different codes that match well with the experiments.
+As pointed out in \cite{gloerfelt2019large}, this benchmark test case has been a choice in several European projects and workshops to investigate the reliability of RANS/LES strategies.